-If you wish to use the User size only as an initial size, change this attribute to NULL after the control is mapped, the returned size in lupGetAttribute will still be the Current size.
+If you wish to use this size only as an initial size, change this attribute to NULL after the control is mapped, the returned size in lupGetAttribute will still be the actual size.

 The element is NOT immediately repositioned.
 Call lupRefresh to update the dialog layout.